the gift you give yourself is the gift you give others

 And all it requires is a little stillness.

-Years ago, before having my son, my doula (which is an emotional support person,) asked me how I handled pain.
+Years ago, before having my son, my doula (which is an emotional support person for pregnant, laboring, and postnatal women,) asked me how I handled pain.
 I realized that sometimes distraction was helpful like watching a funny movie or going out with friends.
 At other times venturing inward felt necessary.

 These are the times when we just need to step away from the battery of external and internal noise and focus on a peaceful place within.